m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/actions/custom.md

 :::tip

-To be precise, the `callback` property is a function.
+To be precise, the `callback` property is a [callback function](https://en.wikipedia.org/wiki/Callback_(computer_programming)).
 You may not be familiar with the **arrow function** syntax, which looks like `() => { ... }` and might seem strange.
 Don't worry too much about it -- just put the code you want to execute inside the curly braces.
 You can read more about arrow functions [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

 :::